-CAN ADA } Provi nce of [insert Participating Jurisdiction] } I, [ins ert name of declarant] do solemnly declare that: 1.
-[If an individual] I am resident at [insert photoenter Participating Jurisdiction, if applicable applicable and individual] ysical address in Alberta or Saskatchewan or le, as defined in General Order 45-538].
-[For a non-individual] I am an authorized see Purchaser) which has its head office at [interpretation of the participating Jurisal Order 45-538]. sert physical address in Alberta or 2. and volition, truthfully completed Part A of the of being considered a Self-Certified Investor - 3.
-I have read and understood Part B of the atta ached Acknowledgement. e this solemn declaration conscientiously b same force and effect as if made under oat DECL ARED before me at [insert municipality and province].
-Dated : [insert date] Name of Declarant [print] Name of Notary Public or Commissioner for Oaths [print] Signat cure of Declarant Signature of Notary Public or Commissioner for Oaths [seal] larant is the authorized signatory of the aser, state the Declarant's title Expiry Date of Commission:
+Statutory I Declaration CAN NADA } Provi ince of [insert Participating Jurisdiction] } I, [in nsert name of declarant] do solemnly declare that: 1.
+[If an individual] I am resident at [insert phy other Participating Jurisdiction, if applicable esical address in Alberta or Saskatchewan or le, as defined in General Order 45-538].
+[For a non-individual] I am an authorized single Purchaser) which has its head office at Saskatchewan or other Participating Jurisda Order 45-538]. [insert physical address in Alberta or 2. and volition, truthfully completed Part A of the of being considered a Self-Certified Investor - 3.
+I have read and understood Part B of the atta sched Acknowledgement. of th ake this solemn declaration conscientiously be the same force and effect as if made under oat DECLARED before me at [insert municipality] h, and by virtue of the Canada Evidence Dated ed: [insert date] Nam me of Declarant [print] Name of Notary Public or Commissioner for Oaths [print] Signa ature of Declarant Signature of Notary Public or Commissioner for Oaths [seal]

+If Declarant is the authorized signatory of the

+Purchaser, state the Declarant's title

+Expiry Date of Commission: